Cristina Ferreira

 Cristina Maria Jorge Ferreira (born 9 September 1977) is a Portuguese television presenter and businesswoman.
-Since the 2010s, she has been the highest-paid celebrity in Portugal (earning 232,000 Euros per month, as of 2022).
+Since the 2010s, she has been the highest-paid celebrity in Portugal (earning 232,000 euros per month, as of 2022).

 Biography

-Born in Malveira, a small village of Mafra Municipality, 40 km from Lisbon, in 1977, Ferreira graduated in History and taught it for a few years.
+Born in Malveira, a small village of Mafra Municipality, 40 km from Lisbon, in 1977, Cristina graduated in History and taught it for a few years.
 Her parents were merchants in local fairs across the region.

 She graduated in journalism and had prominent television presenters Manuel Luís Goucha and Júlia Pinheiro as her teachers.
 She began her television career on TVI, having hosted the daily "extra" Big Brother and the news show Diário da Manhã.
 From 2004 to 2018, she and Goucha hosted the morning talk show Você na TV!.
-During this time, Ferreira gained status as one of the most high-profile celebrities in Portugal.
+During this period, Cristina gained status as one of the most high-profile celebrities in Portugal.